Wild orbits and generalised singularity modules: stratifications and quantisation: Lie-algebraic setup (I)

-(Since $\mf t$ is fixed, let us simply speak of a `marking'.)
+(Since $\mf t$ is fixed, we just speak of a `marking'.)

 The geometry of a marked semisimple orbit $\mc O_X \sse \mf g$ is governed by the centraliser $G^X \sse G$ of the marking, in an isomorphism $\mc O_X \simeq G \bs G^X$ of (homogeneous) complex $G$-manifolds.
-It is known that $G^X$ is connected~\cite[Thm.~2.3.3]{collingwood_mcgovern_1993_nilpotent_orbits_in_semisimple_lie_algebras}, hence controlled by the corresponding Lie subalgebra $\mf g^X \sse \mf g$.
+Recall that $G^X$ is connected~\cite[Thm.~2.3.3]{collingwood_mcgovern_1993_nilpotent_orbits_in_semisimple_lie_algebras}, hence controlled by the corresponding Lie subalgebra $\mf g^X \sse \mf g$.
 In turn, the latter is determined by the Levi subsystem

-via the root-space decomposition $\mf g^X = \mf t \ops \bops_{\phi_X} \mf g_{\alpha}$.
+via the root-space decomposition $\mf g^X = \mf t \ops \bops_{\phi_X} \mf g_\alpha$.

-Hence, if two elements of $\mf t$ lie in~\eqref{eq:tame_stratum} for some Levi subsystem $\phi \sse \Phi$, then the corresponding marked semisimple orbits are canonically isomorphic as complex $G$-manifolds; this happens in the common identification with the quotient $G \bs L_{\phi}$, where $L_{\phi} \sse G$ is the (connected) Lie subgroup integrating
+Hence, if two elements of $\mf t$ lie in~\eqref{eq:tame_stratum} for some Levi subsystem $\phi \sse \Phi$, then the corresponding marked semisimple orbits are canonically isomorphic as complex homogeneous $G$-manifolds; in the common identification with the quotient $G \bs L_{\phi}$, where $L_{\phi} \sse G$ is the (connected) Lie subgroup integrating

-Thus in brief there is an biholomorphism-preserving partition of the space of marked semisimple orbits, identified to $\mf t$ via the bijection $\mc O_X \mt X$, whose set of parts is indexed by the Levi poset $\mc L_{\Phi}$ of \S~\ref{sec:levi_poset}.
+This yields a biholomorphism-preserving partition of the space of marked semisimple orbits, identified to $\mf t$ via the bijection $\mc O_X \mt X$, whose set of parts is indexed by the Levi poset $\mc L_\Phi$ of \S~\ref{sec:levi_poset}.

 But there is more topological structure.
-Namely, equip $\mf t$ with the analytic topology, i.e. consider it as a complex manifold;\fn{ So that $\rho_{\Phi}(\phi) \geq 0$ coincides with the complex dimension of~\eqref{eq:tame_stratum}.} then:
+Namely, equip $\mf t$ with the analytic topology, i.e., consider it as a complex manifold;\fn{ So that $\rho_\Phi(\phi) \geq 0$ coincides with the dimension of~\eqref{eq:tame_stratum}.
+Much works the same in Zariski topology, with the usual caveats in the definitions of Galois coverings/fundamental groups.}~then:

-\begin{lemm} The spaces~\eqref{eq:tame_stratum} define an $\mc L_{\Phi}$-stratification of $\mf t$ with extremal strata
+\begin{lemm} The spaces~\eqref{eq:tame_stratum} define an $\mc L_\Phi$-stratification of $\mf t$, with extremal strata

 \end{lemm}